ILikePythonAndDjango/useful_schedule/README.md

 If you've touched on a object then you can see description the object.

 ### Usage for Front-end Developers
-You can see urls that use it for getting data about objects.
+You can see urls that returns data about objects.
 All urls returns JSON string unless **/**.
-If you request was success then you've get :
+If response was success then you've get :
 `{
   status: 'ok',
   some_object_or_sequence: { ... },